jacobRidenour/ProgWiki/C/README_C.md

 The final addresses of the blocks (code, data) in object files are not known at generation time, so they usually assume an address base of 0.
 The linker relocates and adjusts these addresses to avoid overlaps.

-For more practical information on compiling C projects, refer to [Compilation.md](0_HelloWorld/Compilation.md).
+For more practical information on compiling C projects, refer to [C Compilation](COMPILATION_C.md).

 ## Objects